 - Pisces.

 Constellations can be very useful.
-They have helped ancient farmers know when to plant and harvest crops and they were used as a type of calendar in the sky.
-Many travelers relied on different stars, like Polaris or the North star, as well as various constellations to guide them on their journeys.
-Today, modern astronomers and star gazers use constellations to help keep track of specific stars in the sky.
+They helped ancient farmers know when to plant and harvest crops and were used as a type of calendar in the sky.
+Many travellers relied on different stars, like Polaris or the North star, and various constellations to guide them on their journeys.
+Modern astronomers and star gazers use constellations to help keep track of specific stars in the sky.

-They are also used to locate other objects in the sky such as galaxies.
-In 1922, the sky was divided into 88 different constellations, but not all of them are as well-known as others.
+They also locate other objects in the sky, such as galaxies.
+In 1922, the sky was divided into 88 different constellations, but not all are as well-known as others.
 Many of the constellations may be seen in the Northern Hemisphere but may not be visible in the Southern Hemisphere.
 And some may be easier to locate depending on the time of year.
 The next time you are outside, look up at the stars and see which constellations you can identify.

 There are more than 300 billion stars in the Milky Way Galaxy.
-The Milky Way is the galaxy where our solar system is located.
-Our solar system is made up of space rocks, planets, the Sun, the Moon, and of course, Earth.
+It also is the galaxy where our solar system is located.
+Our solar system comprises space rocks, planets, the Sun, the Moon, and Earth.

-But did you know that the Milky Way is only one of about 100 billion galaxies!
-And if we put all those billions of galaxies together, there would be trillions and trillions of stars throughout the universe.
+But did you know that the Milky Way is only one of about 100 billion galaxies?
+And if we put all those billions of galaxies together, there would be trillions and stars throughout the universe.
 That’s a lot of stars!
 Amazingly, out of all those trillions of stars, when you look up at the night sky, you can only see about 4,500 of them.
-You are only seeing a tiny fraction of how many stars are really out there.
+You only see a tiny fraction of how many stars are out there.

-What’s remarkable is that out of the trillions of stars, each one is different.
+What’s remarkable is that each one differs from the trillions of stars.

-- Some stars may have their own system of planets.
+- Some stars may have their system of planets.

 - Some stars are older than others.